roc-lang/roc/www/content/tutorial.md

 - Backpassing syntax does not need to be used with `await` in particular.
 It can be used with any function.
 - Roc's compiler treats functions defined with backpassing exactly the same way as functions defined the other way.
 The only difference between `\text ->` and `text <-` is how they look, so feel free to use whichever looks nicer to you!

+See the [Task & Error Handling example](https://www.roc-lang.org/examples/Tasks/README.html) for a more detailed explanation of how to use tasks to help with error handling in a larger program.

 ## [Abilities](#abilities) {#abilities}

 \[This part of the tutorial has not been written yet.
 Coming soon!\]